Parallelize Single-Site Dynamics up to Dobrushin Criterion: Introduction

-One can replace the above condition $\|\rho\|_\infty<1$ in \Cref{cor:general} with any sufficient condition that implies both \Cref{cond:main} and $O(n\log n)$-step mixing, the corollary persists.
+One can replace the above condition $\|\InfMat\|_\infty<1$ in \Cref{cor:general} with any sufficient condition that implies both $\tilde{O}(n)$ mixing time and \Cref{cond:main} with $\rho=O(1)$.
+In such cases, the corollary still holds.
+The same applies to any sufficient condition that implies both $\mathrm{poly}(n)$ mixing time and \Cref{cond:main} with $\rho<1$.
+However, in many cases, especially for spin systems, the mixing time bound may already be implied by \Cref{cond:main} with $\rho < 1$~\cite{dyer2009matrix}.

-\Cref{cond:main} is much weaker than sufficient conditions for mixing.
-For example, it holds if an asymptotic version of the Dobrushin-Shlosman’s condition $\|\rho\|_\infty=O(1)$ holds, which basically says that the path coupling \cite{bubley1997path} can increase the discrepancy by at most $O(1)$ factor, that is: ``disagreements do not propagate super-exponentially''.
-On various graphical models, e.g.~Ising model, hardcore model, and proper coloring, this condition is no stronger or even much weaker than the necessary conditions for the chain to mix.
-It also subsumes the Lipschitz condition for the Metropolis filters given in \cite{feng2021distributed} for the Metropolis chains.
+\begin{remark} \Cref{cond:main} with $\rho=O(1)$ is significantly weaker than known Dobrushin conditions for mixing or known sufficient conditions for efficient parallelizing single-site dynamics.
+For example, \Cref{cond:main} with $\rho=O(1)$ holds if a weakened Dobrushin-Shlosman condition, $\|\rho\|_\infty=O(1)$, is satisfied.
+This condition essentially means that the discrepancy in path coupling can grow by at most an $O(1)$ factor per step, implying that ``disagreements do not propagate super-exponentially.''

+For various graphical models, such as the Ising model, hardcore model, and proper coloring on graphs with bounded maximum degree, this condition is no stronger than the necessary conditions for the chains to mix.
+Moreover, it is much weaker than the Lipschitz condition in \cite{feng2021distributed} for parallelizing Metropolis chains, which would imply that $\|\InfMat\|_1 = O(1)$ for the influence matrix $\InfMat$ of the Metropolis chain. \end{remark}